Listen to the article:

 READ MORE: How to Change or Cancel a Carnival Cruise

-In the event of a cancelation or an extreme weather event, port fees and taxes are generally refunded back to the original form of payment.
+In the event of a cancellation or an extreme weather event, port fees and taxes are generally refunded back to the original form of payment.

 Differences in Cruise Fare